Azure/bicep-types-az/generated/vi/microsoft.videoindexer/2024-06-01-preview/types.md

 * **storageServices**: [StorageServicesForPutRequest](#storageservicesforputrequest): The storage services details
 * **tenantId**: string (ReadOnly): The account's tenant id
 * **totalSecondsIndexed**: int (ReadOnly): An integer representing the total seconds that have been indexed on the account

+## CheckNameAvailabilityResult
+### Properties
+* **message**: string (ReadOnly): Gets an error message explaining the Reason value in more detail.
+* **nameAvailable**: bool (ReadOnly): Gets a boolean value that indicates whether the name is available for you to use.
+If true, the name is available.
+If false, the name has already been taken.
+* **reason**: 'AlreadyExists' | string (ReadOnly): Gets the reason that a Video Indexer account name could not be used.
+The Reason element is only returned if NameAvailable is false.

 ## GenerateAccessTokenParameters
 ### Properties